puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 .\Invoke-PuppetAgentInstall.ps1 -Credential MYDOMAIN\Administrator -PMHostname master.puppet.vm
 ```

-#### Multiple agents (using agents.txt)
+#### Multiple agents (using nodes.txt)

-Placing the FQDN of each of the respective agents in a file called `agents.txt` in the same directory as the script.
+Placing the FQDN of each of the respective agents in a file called `nodes.txt` in the same directory as the script.

 ```PowerShell
 .\Invoke-PuppetAgentInstall.ps1 -PMHostname master.puppet.vm